jergens9090/whydrs-mailto/README.md

 # whydrs-mailto

-a project for testing the html mailto links
+a project for testing some html Mailto actions